cztomczak/cefpython/api/RenderHandler.md

 method are scaled relative to view coordinates based on the value of CefScreenInfo.device_scale_factor returned from GetScreenInfo. |type|
 indicates whether the element is the view or the popup widget. |buffer|
-contains the pixel data for the whole image. |dirtyRects| contains the set of rectangles in pixel coordinates that need to be repainted. |buffer| will be |width|*|height|*4 bytes in size and represents a BGRA image with an upper-left origin.
+contains the pixel data for the whole image. |dirty_rects| contains the set of rectangles in pixel coordinates that need to be repainted. |buffer| will be |width|*|height|*4 bytes in size and represents a BGRA image with an upper-left origin.